softwareEngineeringCurriculm/JavaScript-Part-VII/README.md

 #### Scheduled Length: 3 Hours

 Hey there!
 Ready to get your hands dirty with some code?
-This is the practice exercise repository for Hack Reactor's JavaScript 401 workshop.
+This is the practice exercise repository for Hack Reactor's JavaScript Part VII workshop.
 JavaScript Part VI is the seventh and final lesson in our free, seven-part Introductory JavaScript Series.
 We're excited to have you.

 **EXPECTATION:** You will be expected to fully engage during lecture periods.
 Accordingly, please wait until the designated times during this live workshop to explore the exercises.
 You will be given 10-15 minutes per section, so please pace yourself accordingly.